rezendi/ykarma/README.md

 ### Can't I just make multiple accounts and funnel their weekly allocation to myself?

-This is known in the infosec biz as a "sibyl attack."
-Fortunately, there are a lot of notional ways for communities to prevent sibyls: two-factor authentication to ensure each account has a phone associated with it, making sibyls both inconvenient and expensive; only allowing accounts with emails at a particular domain; requiring X established accounts to vouch for any new one before they can join; simply having trusted administrator accounts approve each new account; etcetera.
+This is known in the infosec biz as a "sybil attack."
+Fortunately, there are a lot of notional ways for communities to prevent sybils: two-factor authentication to ensure each account has a phone associated with it, making sybils both inconvenient and expensive; only allowing accounts with emails at a particular domain; requiring X established accounts to vouch for any new one before they can join; simply having trusted administrator accounts approve each new account; etcetera.